Murat-Akar/Security-Event-Detection-and-Analysis-Automation-tool/README.md

 - Test your packet sniffer on your local network or on a test network.
 - Capture packets from different types of traffic (e.g., HTTP, FTP, etc.) and ensure that your packet sniffer is correctly filtering and displaying the relevant information.

+To test the packet sniffer:
+- Run the script on a local network and verify that it captures traffic from different devices.
+- Capture packets from different types of traffic (e.g., HTTP, FTP, DNS) and ensure that your packet sniffer is correctly filtering and displaying the relevant information.
+- Use tools like [Wireshark](https://www.wireshark.org/) to compare and ensure the accuracy of the captured packets.

 ## 10. Document the Project
 - In the README file, document:
     - How to run the project.